pranav-ap/blog/content/posts/graphql.md

 }
 ```

-This Query type allows the clients to query for the author's profile and all their posts.
+This Query type allows the clients to query the author's profile and all their posts.

 ### Mutation Type